NagVis is a visualization addon for the well known network managment system Nagios.

 }

-When there is only one command after an if/else statement, also use brackets.
-This makes the code easier to read for others.
+When there is only one command (not a whole block) after an if/else statement it is allowed to skip the brackets.
+But in many cases it is recommended to use the brackets because this makes the code easier to read for others.

 ...